dqborim/Home_Credit_Risk_Extensive_EDA/README.md

 prepare the data for modeling.

 Instructions for the notebook:
-Download the jupyter notebook, images and all the csv dataset files into the same folder.
-Copy the csv files to a new folder named Datasets.
-The notebook will be ready to run.
+Download the jupyter notebook and images files into the same folder.
+Download all the datasets from Kaggle competition https://www.kaggle.com/c/home-credit-default-risk/data and save it into a new folder called Dataset together with the other files.
+The notebook should be ready to run.